magikghost/recur-macOS/Plugins.md

 ### ShaderQuickPresetPlugin

 Adds mappable actions to allow saving and hot-switching between 8 different 'shader preset slots'.

-Check the docs and code in the branch or refer to my APC Key 25 config for how to set up the mappings.
+Uses AutomationSourcePlugins, so other plugins (eg LFOModulationPlugin, WJSendPlugin) will also have their state snapshotted.

 * Controls while the NAV_QKSH plugin page is displayed on recur:
 *   **Keypad numbers 0-7**: Switch to specified preset slot